harrypm/DomesdayDuplicator/README.md

 Due to inflation and shortages (2022) prices vary too much to recommend any spesific vendors in the USA/UK/Europe or Asia currently.

-There is normally a 2-4 week manufacturing time but due to shipping costs its cheaper on a single unit basis to use a frabrication service due to mulit parts order venders total shipping cost makes it impractical unless making 5-20+ units this cost is around 120-150USD per board depending on provider with the example company being PCBWay.
+There is normally a 1-4 week manufacturing time but due to shipping costs its cheaper on a single unit basis to use a frabrication service, due to having to use sevreal vendors to aquire parts the total shipping cost makes it impractical unless making 5-20+ units this cost is around 125-150USD per board depending on provider with the example company being PCBWay witch ship globally.

 ## Required Files for Fabraciation!